McMaster to honour Nobel laureates at special street naming ceremony

 In addition to Scholes, Strickland and Brockhouse, Faculty of Health Sciences graduate James Orbinski also accepted the Nobel Peace Prize in 1999 on behalf of Médecins Sans Frontières while serving as international president of the organization.

-Stay tuned for an Instagram contest from McMaster Engineering that gives you the opportunity to ask Donna Strickland a question at the event.
+Stay tuned for an Instagram contest from McMaster Engineering that gives you the opportunity to ask Strickland a question at the event.
 Follow @mcmastereng for more details.